DCMLab/music-generation-challenge-2021/README.md

 ## DCML submission to the AI Music Challenge 2021 (Interval Tree Model)

-We designed a rule based model to generate Slängpolska iteratively in a controllable manner.
+We designed a rule based model to generate Slängpolska melodies iteratively in a controllable manner.
 The user can specify the harmony, coherence (similarity among bars), phrase ending, cadence type, rhythmic density, across multiple levels.

 Pieces are first generated in either C major or A minor and then transposed to D major and A minor.